 Doing anything that requires heavy lifting is impossible to do alone without some sort of machinery to help.
 Also moving things that are large can be impossible without the help of another person.
 Some things just need more than one person.

 Building a shed, a barn, a chicken coop, and other structures are virtually impossible without help, as well as installing fencing.
-Those tasks require a second person to help hold or stabilizing materials.
+Those tasks require a second person to help hold or stabilize materials.

 Not having the required skill sets mean you have two options, find someone who can help you, or pay someone.
 Paying someone can be expensive and many homesteaders can’t afford that, so that is definitely a con of homesteading alone.